A. N. Palmer

 Austin Norman Palmer (December 22, 1860 - November 16, 1927) was an American innovator in the field of penmanship whose development and widespread distribution of the Palmer Method of handwriting had a great influence on the handwriting of the American education systems.
 In the early 20th century, Palmer's method of handwriting came on the tail of nearly a half-century of ornamental writing and offered a more simplified, fast, legible, and economic form of writing for the youth and business people of the day.

 As a young boy, Palmer worked his way through G. A. Gaskell's penmanship school as a janitor and chore boy.
 After completing his penmanship education he secured a role as a penmanship instructor in Samuel A. Goodyear's Business School at Cedar Rapids, Iowa.
-After some time, Palmer was able to secure an interest in the school upon Mr. Goodyear's departure and operate it as his own, solidifying a lifelong association between A. N. Palmer and the city of Cedar Rapids, Iowa.
+Palmer taught at Goodyear’s business school in Cedar Rapids and later acquired ownership of the school after Goodyear moved into publishing.
+This solidified a lifelong association between A. N. Palmer and the city of Cedar Rapids, Iowa.

 Palmer's most influential textbook, The Palmer Method of Business Writing, was published in 1901.